devsecopsprojects/Aaptatt-hiring-assignment/README.md

 attach sonar-token
 save

-# Create a pipeline with name project1
+# Create a pipeline with name aaptatt

 General section: No. of builds to keep 2